Jardin du Luxembourg: Medici Fountain

-The Medici Fountain (La fontaine Médicis) was built in 1630 by Marie de' Medici, the widow of King Henry IV of France and regent of King Louis XIII of France.
-It was designed by Tommaso Francini, a Florentine fountain maker and hydraulic engineer who was brought from Florence to France by King Henry IV.
+The Medici Fountain (La fontaine Médicis) was built in 1630 by Marie de' Medici, the widow of King Henri IV and regent of King Louis XIII.
+It was designed by Tommaso Francini, a Florentine fountain maker and hydraulic engineer who was brought from Florence to France by Henri IV.
 It was in the form of a grotto, a popular feature of the Italian Renaissance garden.
-It fell into ruins during the 18th century, but in 1811, at the command of Napoleon Bonaparte, the fountain was restored by Jean Chalgrin, the architect of the Arc de Triomphe.
+It fell into ruins during the 18th century, but in 1811, at the command of Napoleon Bonaparte, the fountain was restored by Jean-François Chalgrin, the architect of the Arc de Triomphe.
 In 1864–66, the fountain was moved to its present location, centered on the east front of the Palais du Luxembourg.
 The long basin of water was built and flanked by plane trees, and the sculptures of the giant Polyphemus surprising the lovers Acis and Galatea, by French classical sculptor Auguste Ottin, were added to the grotto's rockwork.

 Hidden behind the Medici Fountain is the Fontaine de Léda, (1807), a wall fountain built during the time of Napoleon Bonaparte at the corner of the Rue du Regard and Rue de Vaugirard, with a bas-relief sculpture depicting the legend of Leda and the Swan by Achille Valois.
-When the original site was destroyed during the prolongation of the Rue de Rennes in 1856 by Louis Napoleon, the fountain was preserved and moved in 1866 to the Luxembourg Gardens and attached to the back of the Medici Fountain.
+When the original site was destroyed during the extension of the Rue de Rennes in 1856 by Napoleon III, the fountain was preserved and moved in 1866 to the Luxembourg Gardens and attached to the back of the Medici Fountain.

-Jardin du Luxembourg in popular culture
+In popular culture

 The gardens are featured prominently in Victor Hugo's novel Les Misérables.
 It is here that the principal love story of the novel unfolds, as the characters Marius Pontmercy and Cosette first meet.
 Several scenes of André Gide's novel The Counterfeiters also take place in the gardens.

-Henry James also uses the gardens, in The Ambassadors, as the place where his character Lambert Strether has an epiphany about his identity.
+Henry James also uses the gardens, in The Ambassadors, as the place in which his character Lambert Strether has an epiphany about his identity.
 The final scene of William Faulkner's novel Sanctuary is set in the gardens.
-Patrick Modiano heard the news he had won the 2014 Nobel Prize in Literature via a mobile phone call from his daughter while walking through Paris, "just next to the Jardin du Luxembourg".
+Patrick Modiano heard the news he had won the 2014 Nobel Prize in Literature via a mobile phone call from his daughter while he was walking through Paris "just next to the Jardin du Luxembourg".

 Non-literary references include as the setting for a few episodes of French in Action, the 10th Joe Dassin's 1976 studio album Le Jardin du Luxembourg, the cover of Tame Impala's 2012 album Lonerism, the title of a song by the band The Ghost of a Saber Tooth Tiger and the gardens and palace being added as a mission in the video game Assassin's Creed Unity.